 This is an essential step of data flow because real-world data can be noisy, have missing values, outliers, or be damaged by some interaction while taking measurements.

 The other problem, which is often overlooked – missing data.
-If IoT device is collecting data from multiple channels, eventually there will be some glitches, instrument failures, and synchronization errors.
+If an IoT device collects data from multiple channels, eventually, there will be some glitches, instrument failures, and synchronization errors.
 Missing data problem also needs to be solved by one of many means such as listwise removal of data chunks or imputed with most probable values.
 It depends on what your IoT system is working on.
-For instance, for temperature measurements, there might be enough to impute the average of neighboring values, while in medical systems, you may think of listwise deletion or machine learning imputation.
+For instance, there might be enough to impute the average of neighboring values for temperature measurements, while in medical systems, you may think of listwise deletion or machine learning imputation.

 The other part of processing might be data normalization and converter into an acceptable use form.

-Data processing can be performed in both ends – IoT device or on the internet side where cloud computers may offer much higher processing power and a broader range of software tools.
+Data processing can be performed on both ends – IoT devices or on the internet site where cloud computers may offer much higher processing power and a broader range of software tools.

 4. Data Storage

 Once you get data flow to the internet, you need to store it somewhere.
 Depending on sampling frequency and the number of channels, your data amounts may build up quickly.
-You need to be sure to have plenty of cloud storage or use other smart ways of reducing data amounts.
+You need to have plenty of cloud storage or use other smart ways to reduce data amounts.

 You can store data for some predefined period.
 If you are building a weather station, you may limit your data storage to one year.
 Alternatively, you can reduce sampling – instead of taking a measurement every minute, you can do this once an hour.

 There might be more limitations, especially if you are starting with free IoT platforms.
-There might be a limit on several channels, limited sampling period and other.
+There might be a limit on several channels, a limited sampling period, and others.
 Be sure to choose the most suitable IoT platform with the proper amount of storage and acceptable limitations.